 James Goudkamp practises in all areas of commercial law although his principal interests are civil fraud, professional negligence and commercial tort law more generally.
-He has appeared in several complex high-value cases in the Commercial Court in these fields, and is presently instructed in appeals to the Supreme Court and Court of Appeal in cases concerning the defence of illegality in tort and freezing injunctions respectively.
+He regularly appears in the Commercial Court in these fields, recently appeared in a successful appeal to the Court of Appeal regarding a freezing injunction and is currently instructed in an appeal to the Supreme Court concerning the defence of illegality in tort.
 However, James’s busy practice spans the full range of commercial law and, for example, in 2017 he appeared before the Privy Council in an appeal raising issues in the law of trusts and joint bank accounts.
-Alongside litigation, James’s practice extends to arbitration in insurance and shipping matters, and involves a significant advisory element.
+Alongside litigation, James’s practice extends to arbitration in insurance and shipping matters and involves a significant advisory element.

 If you are interested in instructing James, please contact the clerks in order to ascertain his availability.